mcp-knowledge-graph

 Relations

-Relations define directed connections between entities, stored in active voice to describe interactions.
+Relations define directed connections between entities.
+They are always stored in active voice and describe how entities relate to each other.

 Example: